-AC/DC singer Brian Johnson is 69.
-He’s had a bad year, being told by doctors back in April the hearing damage and pain he experiences from having played in one of the World’s Loudest Bands for years was going to lead to total hearing loss if he didn’t stop now, which led to the second half of their Rock or Bust tour being finished by Axl Rose.
+AC/DC singer Brian Johnson is 70.
+He had a bad 2016, being told by doctors in April the hearing damage and pain he experiences from having played in one of the World’s Loudest Bands for years was going to lead to total hearing loss if he didn’t stop now, which led to the second half of their Rock or Bust tour being finished by Axl Rose.

 Original Funkadelic rhythm guitarist Lucius “Tawl” Ross is 69.
 He quit the band in 1971 after a bad LSD trip, but clearly that didn’t stop the rest of them.